-Likewise, on 9 May 2011, a Tribunal in Rome329 declared that, based on the EUCJ judgement El Dridi, also the criminal offence prescribed in article 13.13 TUI should be disapplied.
+in Article 13.13 TUI should be disapplied.
 This article sanctions the irregular re-entrance in the Italian territory, in violation of an entry ban, with one to four year imprisonment.
-The Italian tribunal considers that this provision could jeopardize the attainment of the objective of the RD in the same way than article 14.5 (c).
+The Italian Tribunal considers that this provision could jeopardise the attainment of the objective of the RD in the same way as Article 14.5(c).

-Therefore, Italian judges have disapplied all national provisions that were contrary to the RD, and not only article 14.5.(b).
-They have used, although it is not familiar for Italian jurists,330 the EU law instrument of the "useful effect", to disapply national provisions that risked undermining the objective of ensuring the effectiveness of EU law.
+Therefore, Italian judges have disapplied all national provisions that were contrary to the RD, and not only Article 14.5(b).
+They have used, although it is not familiar for Italian jurists330, the EU law instrument of the "useful effect," to disapply national provisions that risked undermining the objective of ensuring the effectiveness of EU law.